isabella232/experience-manager-brand-portal.pt-BR/help/using/brand-portal-release-notes.md

 Esta versão inclui o seguinte problema conhecido:

-* Localização parcial no conteúdo do relatório de origem do ativo
+* Localização parcial no conteúdo do relatório de origem do ativo.
+* Poucos campos do perfil do usuário não são editáveis no perfil do usuário.

 <!--
 This release include fixes to the following critical issues: